-Amala is a duo consisting of Reidun Schlesinger (harps) and Paul de Grae (guitars), playing music from several centuries, in original arrangements.
+Amala is a duo consisting of harpist Reidun and guitarist Paul de Grae, playing music from several centuries, in original arrangements.

 The core of Amala’s repertoire is Irish:

 Amala plays traditional Irish tunes, and music from the Irish harp repertoire; but also tunes from various continental European countries, Renaissance and early classical pieces, some jazz, and own (rather jazz-tinged) compositions.

 Reidun is originally from Belgium and has lived in Kerry (south-west Ireland) since 2008; she has considerable experience of playing solo and in bands in Belgium, Germany and France, and recorded three CDs with the Belgian band Amorroma.
 Author of “Mein Schlaues Harfenbuch” (2009) and “My little Irish Harp Book” (2018).